Hounshell/argparse-sh/README.md

 - `--string text` - This indicates to ArgParse that we can accept an optional argument called "text".
 The value is a string and there is no default value.

 - `--` - This indicates to ArgParse that we are done defining arguments.
-All remaining arguments should be treated as values.
+All remaining command line parameters should be treated as argument values.

-- `"$@"` - This forwards all of the arguments that the script was called with to ArgParse.
+- `"$@"` - This forwards all of the parameters that the script was called with to ArgParse.
 Because this is after the `--`, ArgParse will interpret these parameters.

 - `eval "$(...)";` - The output of ArgParse is script commands. `eval` executes these commands in